hancse/CSELIB/Built Environment/README.md

  * [HPLaunch](https://github.com/hancse/HPLaunch).
 Archived models from HP-Launch project by HAN-CSE.

  ## Contributions by HAN Sustainable Energy Research Group
  * [SolTrack](https://github.com/MarcvdSluys/SolTrack). a free, fast and accurate C/C++ routine to compute the position of the Sun.
  * [SolarEnergy](https://github.com/MarcvdSluys/SolarEnergy).
 A Python module to do simple modelling in the field of solar energy.
  * [psa-spa](https://github.com/hancse/psa-spa).
 Comparison of solar trackers from Plataforma Solar de Almeria (PSA) and NREL (SPA).
  * [k2601](https://github.com/hancse/k2601).
 Control software for remote operation of Keithley K2601A Source Meter.
 Automated measurement of I-V curves of PV cells.
+ * [Meteoserver](https://github.com/MarcvdSluys/Meteoserver).
+A Python module to obtain and read Dutch weather data from Meteoserver.nl.

 ## MMIP 4 projects
  * [HT-HeatPump](https://github.com/hancse/HT-HeatPump).
 Modelling software for development of a high-temperature heat pump in MMIP 4.
  * [OSEM](https://github.com/hancse/OSEM).
 Software for the MMIP4 Open Source Controller project.
  * [MMIP-HP-configurator-PythonCode](https://github.com/MarcvdSluys/MMIP-HP-configurator-PythonCode).
 Software for the development of a configurator for domestic installations in MMIP 4.
  * [MMIP-HP-configurator-docs](https://github.com/MarcvdSluys/MMIP-HP-configurator-docs).
 Documentation about making and maintaining Python packages.